Symptoms of Low Testosterone

 How We Diagnose Low T

-1. Two early-morning total testosterone tests on separate days (goal ≥ 300 ng/dL when treated in context of symptoms).
+1. Two early-morning total testosterone tests on separate days — therapy is considered only when both results are low and you have symptoms (goal ≥ 300 ng/dL when treated).

 2. Comprehensive assessment of symptoms and focused physical exam.